egraphs-community/egraphs-community.github.io/meeting/_posts/2024-11-21-extraction.md

 ---
 layout: meeting
 title: "Tree-Width Extraction"
-author: Chun Kit Lam and Glenn Sun
+speaker: Chun Kit Lam and Glenn Sun
 ---

 This weeks presentation will feature two talks on the topic of extraction based on a measure called tree-width.